 Here are some quick visual instructions.
 Don't forget that the full recipe with instructions and ingredients can be found in the main recipe card below!

-Step 2: Place all ingredients in a large bowl, cold mascarpone cheese, cold heavy cream, powdered sugar, vanilla extract and Oreo cookie crumbs.
+Step 2 – In a large mixing bowl, add the cold mascarpone cheese, cold heavy whipping cream, powdered sugar, vanilla extract, and the Oreo crumbs.
+Make sure everything is well chilled for the best texture.

 Variations & Substitutions

-I hope you love this Oreo mascarpone frosting recipe.
+I hope you love this Oreo whipped cream recipe.
 If you make it, be sure to leave a comment and a rating so I know how you liked it.
 Happy Baking!

 - Total Time: 10 minutes